warteamx/rosarabbit/source/books/psyque/Mindsight-Daniel_J_Siegel.md

 ---
-title: Mindsight: The New Science of Personal Transformation
+title: Mindsight - The New Science of Personal Transformation
 ---

 ## 🧠 Book Review: *Mindsight* by Daniel J. Siegel, M.D.